-The D.C. health lab has tested 13,706 blood samples.
-Only 809 people carried coronavirus antibodies.
+D.C. has tested 13,706 blood samples.
+Only 809 carried coronavirus antibodies.

 John Falcicchio, the mayor’s chief of staff, said it’s important to test people who were exposed at different times, from months ago to more recently, to try to learn how long antibodies last.
 “They’re still studying what antibodies actually mean,” he said.
 “It’s all sort of brand-new science.”

-The early results indicate that Washington’s infection rate is similar to that of the country at large; CDC Director Robert Redfield said in late June that, based on antibody testing data, 5 to 8 percent of Americans appear to have had the infection.
+The early results indicate that Washington’s infection rate is similar to that of the country at large; Centers for Disease Control and Prevention Director Robert Redfield said in late June that, based on antibody testing data, 5 to 8 percent of Americans appear to have had the infection.
 Small studies have shown infection rates to be much higher in some places, including 20 percent in New York City and more than 30 percent in Chelsea, Mass.

 “If less than 6 percent of the population are infected, which is low, that means 94 to 95 percent of people are at risk,” said Jeffrey Klausner, a University of California at Los Angeles epidemiologist.
 “But the risk is not evenly distributed.
 Not everyone is at the same risk.”
 He said antibody studies can help scientists understand who is most likely to catch the virus.